Nitishrajj/Automate-Implementation-of-Monitoring-Nodes-using-Prometheus-Grafana-Ansible-Advanced/README.md

 Once all the connections are set we are ready to configure using our Ansible to monitor the nodes.
 Use the command "ansible-playbook -i {path/to/inventoryfile/inventory} {path/to/yamlfile/.ymlfile}"

-You can cross check by manually logging into the nodes and checking for node exporter or manually logging into monitoring node anc checking for grafana/prometheus.
+You can cross check by manually logging into the nodes and checking for node exporter or manually logging into monitoring node and checking for grafana/prometheus.